Cryptic-dev1/Akitacoin/CONTRIBUTING.md

 the pull request affects.
 Valid areas as:

-  - *Build* for changes to the build-system
   - *Consensus* for changes to consensus critical code
-  - *Depends* for changes to depends
   - *Docs* for changes to the documentation
   - *GUI* for changes to akitacoin-qt
   - *Mining* for changes to the mining code